Università Popolare degli Studi di Milano

 The Università Popolare degli Studi di Milano (University of the People of Milan) is an unaccredited diploma mill using the word university in its name, (Note: In Italy, the word "università" (without elaboration) is not protected and may be used of any public or private institution of further education.
 The term that best matches the English word 'university' is "Università degli Studi".
 That the UPdSdM includes the phrase degli studi in its name makes clear its pretensions to be a legitimate institution of higher education.
 Foreign institutions may operate in Italy without restriction on name but must not claim Italian accreditation without basis.) located in Milan, Italy.

 Ambiguity of the name

 The "Università Popolare degli Studi di Milano" is not to be confused with the Università degli Studi di Milano, which is one of the most important accredited Italian universities, nor with the Università Popolare di Milano (without "degli Studi"), a historical folk high school established in Milan in 1901, which is no longer active.
 The UPdSdM claims to be connected with the Università Popolare di Milano.
 In both cases, the name differs by just one word.
 Furthermore, the UPdSdM sometimes uses the name "Università Popolare di Milano", even in legal proceedings.

 The "university" also claims to own an unaccredited "Academy of fine arts of Milan" ("Accademia di belle arti di Milano"), not to be confused with the historical and accredited Accademia di Belle Arti di Brera, Milan's academy of fine arts.

+The Italian word università may mean any institute providing further education or higher education; for the international sense of the word university, the term università degli studi is used.